wing5wong/artisan-whs-static/source/_news/2020-11-02_🏆-whs-māori-awards-2020-🏆.md

 **MĀORI DUX 2020 - Connor Hoskin**  🏆

-**MAREWA KITERANGI HEAD OF MĀORI, FEMALE - Dennihe Edwards**  🏆
+**MAREWA KITERANGI TAONGA - Dennihe Edwards**  🏆

-**KEREOMA PURU TAONGA HEAD OF MĀORI, MALE - Jacob Brown**  🏆
+**KEREOMA PURU TAONGA - Jacob Brown**  🏆

-Congratulations to you and all the other winners on the night. 👏👏🎊
+Big congratulations to you and all of our recipients who made this night so special.  👏👏🎊

 A big thank you to Aaron Cogan for taking the photos on the night!